ABWE – Our History

 Mel Cuthbert was called to be the Canadian representative following the retirement of Leander Roblin.
 Mel established an office in Burlington, Ontario and after four years of representation, returned to his former field of Brazil, when Reginald Snell took over the representation of ABWE Canada in 1979.
 Ivor Greenslade began leading in 1990 and led until Frank Bale was named Canadian Director in 1992.

 In 2004, the Board of Directors appointed David Smith as their new executive director, and when ABWE Canada became financially and functionally independent in 2007, David Smith became the president of the new corporation known as ABWE Global Inc./ABWE Canada/Across Borders for World Evangelism.
-Minne Bouma was appointed president in 2016.
+Minne Bouma was appointed president in 2016 and our current president, Dr. John Taylor, has served in this role since 2021.
 Today, more than fifty employees serve in twelve different countries.